 Owing to its Southern Mediterranean location, Athens has pleasant temperatures all year round.
-As such, a weekend break is possible at pretty much any time of year.
+As such, this 3 day Athens itinerary is possible at pretty much any time of year.

 Spring (March to May)

 Spring is arguably one of the best times to visit Athens.
 The weather conditions during this time are warm and sunny, and there are substantially fewer tourists than during the summer months.
-From April, the boats between mainland and Greece to the islands start running again.
+From April, the boats between mainland Greece and the islands start running again.

 Summer (June to September)

 The Summer months in Athens can see temperatures in the Greek capital rise as high as a humid 40 degrees Celsius – perfect for relaxing on the beaches but a little uncomfortable for extended exploration.